Reviewed by Herb Levy

 KOI (Smirk & Dagger Games, 1 to 4 players, ages 10 and up, 40-60 minutes; $39.95)

 To relax, to feel tranquility wash over you like a wave over sand, what a wonderful feeling!
 Wonderful except when you are a koi fish seeking a delicious meal of dragonflies and frogs!
-And that is the situation that faces you as you swim amidst a beautiful pond filled with lily pads and cherry blossoms in the game designed by Bill Lasek: samples of biography essay
+And that is the situation that faces you as you swim amidst a beautiful pond filled with lily pads and cherry blossoms in the game designed by Bill Lasek: best resume writing services for educators

 The pond where all the action takes place is a large board with hexes.
 Seeded on the board are Lily Pad and Rock tokens (according to the set ups provided in the rules).
 One Dragonfly token is placed on each Lily Pad.
 All players choose a set of 2 Koi fish, placing one near the perimeter score track and the other to be placed in one of the edge spaces at the start of a player’s turn.
 The deck of 20 Weather cards is shuffled and six of them placed, face down, along the top of the board.
 The 60 card Koi deck is shuffled and the first and second player dealt a hand of 4 cards, the third player 5 and the fourth player 6.
 Koi cards power the action of the game and there are two types: Movement Cards and Natural Beauty cards.